 The American Vintage Series has long presented some of Fender's best selling guitars (their early-'80s introduction, in fact, was one of the first signs that Fender was "back" as the CBS era ended).
 Today, Fender has boldly cleared the slate to make way for a fresh American Vintage series with new features, new specs and the most meticulous level of vintage accuracy yet.
 Rather than just replacing the previous models with different ones, we've completely and comprehensively re-imagined the entire vintage-reissue concept—restoring original tooling dies, voicing new pickups, reformulating vintage colors and more—based on actual vintage guitars we tracked down to make sure we had it right.
 We did the work, and it shows, because there's pure tonal magic in each new American Vintage instrument.

-The American Vintage '65 Jaguar® marks a key chapter in Jaguar history.
+The American Vintage '65 Jaguar® guitar marks a key chapter in the guitar's history.
 That is, after surf and before punk, when the sole '60s member of Fender's big four guitars staked its own gradually growing claim in the hearts and hands of a select group of alternative-minded guitarists who appreciated its distinctive design and offbeat status.
 The classic Jaguar shorter scale, dual-circuit layout and sleekly chromed-out design are here, along with a bound round-laminated fingerboard and larger pearl dot inlays—elegant touches the Jaguar acquired in 1965, merely three years after its introduction.
-Available in 3-Color Sunburst and limited Candy Apple Red finishes.

 |Model Name:||American Vintage '65 Jaguar®, Round-Lam Rosewood Fingerboard, Blue Ice Metallic|